USDA-ARS-GBRU/GuideMaker/README.rst

-GuideFinder: globally design gRNAs for any CRISPR-Cas system in any small genome
+GuideMaker: globally design gRNAs for any CRISPR-Cas system in any small genome
 ==================================================================================================

 Authors
 -------
+* Lidimarie Trujillo, Department of Microbiology and Cell Science, University of Florida
-* Ravin Poudel, US Department of Agriculture, Agricultural Research Service
+* Ravin Poudel, PhD, Department of Microbiology and Cell Science, University of Florida
-* Christopher Reisch, Department of Microbiology and Cell Science, University of Florida
+* Christopher Reisch, PhD, Department of Microbiology and Cell Science, University of Florida
-* Adam R. Rivers, US Department of Agriculture, Agricultural Research Service
+* Adam R. Rivers, PhD , US Department of Agriculture, Agricultural Research Service

 Introduction